-Home » About the Ministry » Organisational Structure & Roles » Private: Policy Analysis and Research General Directorate » Millennium Development Goals Secretariat Print Page
+Home » About » Organisational Structure & Roles » Private: Policy Analysis and Research General Directorate » Millennium Development Goals Secretariat Print Page

 In September 2000, all 189 members of the United Nations adopted the Millennium Development Goals at the Millennium Assembly.